NajmosSalahin/Obsidian_Uni/1-Index/Elementary Propability.md

 **Outcomes** are the possible results or observations that can occur from a trial in an experiment.

 ##### [Event](#event)
-An **event** is a subset of the sample space, consisting of one or more outcomes that satisfy a specific condition.
+An **event** is a subset of the sample space, constituting a collection of possible outcomes of a trial.

 ##### [Equally Likely Outcomes](#equally-likely-outcomes)
 Outcomes in a sample space that have the **same probability** of occurring.